website security

 Private Investigator Surveillance

-Private investigator, private detective, for criminal investigation, phone 1300 966 103, 24/7 email us at [email protected], Free quotes, discretion assured.
+Private investigator, private detective, for criminal investigation, phone 1300 966 103, or 24/7 contact us by email at [email protected].
+Free quotes, discretion assured.
 Ex-police and experienced investigators.

 Do not believe that just because someone is charged by a law enforcement representative that they are guilty.
 Charges are laid for a variety of reasons including pressure from the public, pressure from supervisors, to improve clear up rates, department policy, the shotgun approach, poor police work and faulty investigations.